Understanding Spanish Public Workers: Funcionarios

 At the same time, the work they do is highly criticized by people who want to get help from the office or department where funcionarios are.
 Public workers as seen as people who, once they are part of the system, don’t want to learn more or improve on what is already established.
-It is considered that funcionarios only do the very specific job that is assigned to them and that if, for example in an office, you don’t have all the paper to fulfill that process, they will tell you to leave and come back another day when you have what they are looking for.
+It is considered by some that funcionarios only do the very specific job that is assigned to them and that if, for example, you don’t have all the paper to fulfill a particular process in their office, they will tell you to leave and come back another day when you have what they are looking for.
 There are also jokes about funcionarios going for coffee as soon as they arrive to the office.

-However, I have personally worked and interacted with a large number of funcionarios in my time in Spain and, while you can find people who don’t care about the job they are doing, many times you will also find someone who will go out of their way to help others.
-I know teachers who dedicate themselves to their jobs and are constantly looking for ways to improve and I know administrative workers who do everything they can to make everyone’s life easier around them—even at a cost to themselves.
+However, we have personally worked and interacted with a large number of funcionarios in our time in Spain and, while you can find people who don’t care about the job they are doing, many times you will also find someone who will go out of their way to help others.
+We know teachers who dedicate themselves to their jobs and are constantly looking for ways to improve and we know administrative workers who do everything they can to make everyone’s life easier around them—even at a cost to themselves.

-Note: I personally have a complicated relationship with the idea and system of funcionarios, but I still want to recognize the work that they do and appreciate many individuals who do their job excellently.
+Note: Although we have a complicated relationship with the idea and system of funcionarios, we still want to recognize the work that they do and appreciate many individuals who do their job excellently.
 The next section is completely subjective and not objective at all.

 What does this mean for workers and youth?

-Although I personally don’t find the job of a funcionario to be appealing, it is something that is the back of the minds of most Spanish youth and even for people who have other sorts of jobs.
+Although we personally don’t find the job of a funcionario to be appealing, it is something that is the back of the minds of most Spanish youth and even for people who have other sorts of jobs.
 This is not because funcionarios have the most interesting positions.
-Instead, it is because the Spanish government guarantees that funcionarios have good pay, good health insurance, a decent amount of yearly holiday, etc. In a country that in the last century suffered a civil war, a dictatorship, a (re)transformation to a democratic system, and the current political situation (which is complicated to say the least and getting more complex as time goes by), I can understand that people want stability in their work life.
+Instead, it is because the Spanish government guarantees that funcionarios have good pay, good health insurance, a decent amount of yearly holiday, etc. In a country that in the last century suffered a civil war, a dictatorship, a (re)transformation to a democratic system, and the current political situation (which is complicated, to say the least, and getting more complex as time goes by), we can understand that people want stability in their work life.
 As a funcionario, you don’t have to worry about receiving a paycheck or a pension and you get to count on having annual leave, relatively high standing within the community, etc.

-On the flip side, I find that only about half of the public workers that I have come across (if that), are actually happy and efficient in their jobs.
+On the flip side, we find that only about half of the public workers that you’ll have come across (if that), are actually happy and efficient in their jobs.
 It is not uncommon to see people become complacent and just do the bare minimum to get by.
-Now I know that there are plenty of people who work really hard on constant improvement, but the general stereotype is that you study for the exam and once you pass, it is a free ride.
-From my perspective, this has a massive impact the youth population.
+Now, we recognize that there are plenty of people who work really hard on constant improvement, but the general stereotype is that you study for the exam and once you pass, it is a free ride.
+From our perspective, this has a massive impact the youth population.

-Many of my under 35 friends (and even friends older than that) truly believe that studying oposiciones and becoming a funcionario is the best option for them in life.
+Many of our under 35 friends (and even friends older than that) truly believe that studying oposiciones and becoming a funcionario is the best option for them in life.
 They work really hard to get enough experience—which translate to points for the exam—and study their butts off to get into the system.
-At the same time, I see people studying for jobs that I don’t really think fit them just because it means they will like the hours and the paycheck they will receive.
-It means that they lose time that I consider precious studying for an exam instead of exploring the options they have around them.
+At the same time, we see people studying for jobs that don’t necessarily fit them just because it means they will like the hours and the paycheck they will receive.
+It means that they lose precious time studying for an exam instead of exploring the options they have around them.
 At the same time, it fits into what they have been taught as a ‘normal’ way of looking at life (working to live, not living to work) and makes many people very happy.
 While we have been raised with the societal norm that it’s better to enjoy what you do to earn a living because you spend so much of your life working, Spaniards tend to focus more on life outside of work.
 Perhaps this is why they are willing to work jobs that aren’t especially interesting or suited to them but offer the promise of consistent holidays and benefits.